Division 22

 English Language Arts (ELA)

-Curricular Competencies addressed: Using a variety of comprehension strategies to deepen understanding of text and applying thinking skills to gain meaning from texts.
+Curricular Competencies addressed: Appling a variety of thinking skills to gain meaning from texts and considering different purposes, audiences, and perspectives when exploring texts

 Big Idea: Using language in creative and playful ways helps us understand how language works.